DuduCTB/GameDesignPuzzleGit/README.md

 - Use interfaces so systems like levers are not tied to specific objects and can be reused for any interactable element

+## Credits / External Assets
+- The First Person Controller and the object pickup system are from packages and were not developed by me.

 ## Current State
 Student project / technical demo